-Car Free Day on Main Street is a festival on the Sunday of the Father’s Day weekend in June featuring live music, market vendors and thousands of people.
+Car Free Day on Main Street is a Vancouver festival on the Father’s Day weekend in June featuring live music, market vendors and thousands of people.

-In 2018 the pedestrian street party takes place on Sunday, June 17, from 12 until 7 pm.
+In 2020 the pedestrian street party was supposed to take place on Sunday, June 21st, from 12 until 7 pm.
+Unfortunately, the in-person event was cancelled due to the coronavirus pandemic.
+Hopefully it can take place safely in 2021.

-Note: as June 17th is Father’s Day (which is when Main Street Car Free Day always takes place), expect to see lots of dads and their families at the event!
-What a great way to celebrate the day!
+As June 21st is Father’s Day (which is when Main Street Car Free Day always takes place), you could’ve expected to see lots of dads and their families at the event!
+It would have been a great way to celebrate the day!

 Car Free Day on Main Street